1972 United States presidential election in Texas

-As of the 2020 presidential election, this is the best Republican election performance in Texas, as well as the last time every single county in the Texas Triangle was won by the Republican candidate.
+As of the 2024 presidential election, this is the best Republican election performance in Texas, as well as the last time every single county in the Texas Triangle was won by the Republican candidate.
+Jefferson County would not vote Republican again until 2016, La Salle and Jim Wells counties until 2020, and Hidalgo and Willacy counties until 2024.

 Campaign

 McGovern campaign

 In the national race, McGovern was constantly portrayed throughout the election campaign as being a left-wing extremist because of his support for busing and civil rights, plus his opposition to the Vietnam War, support for granting amnesty to draft dodgers. and support for a thousand-dollar giveaway to each American as a solution to poverty.
 McGovern was also viewed as inconsistent following the replacement of his first running mate, Thomas Eagleton, while many Republican campaigners believed McGovern would legalize abortion and illicit drugs if he were elected – despite the fact that his ultimate running mate Sargent Shriver was firmly pro-life.

 McGovern's Texas campaign was managed by Bill Clinton.
 Senator Lloyd Bentsen had originally been asked to manage the Texas campaign, but declined.

 While those working on the campaign expected McGovern to lose in Texas, they aimed to decrease his margin of defeat.
 McGovern's campaign received little support from Democratic statewide officeholders.
 Additionally, Dolph Briscoe, the Democratic nominee in the coinciding 1972 Texas gubernatorial election refused to make any campaign appearances alongside McGovern.
 One of the few statewide office holders to support McGovern's campaign was Texas Land Commissioner Bob Armstrong.
 Lloyd Bentsen also endorsed McGovern.

 Gonzo journalist Hunter S. Thompson would occasionally observe the Texas campaign operation.
 In addition to manager Bill Clinton, a future United States president, and his then-girlfriend (and future wife) Hillary, a future Democratic Party presidential nominee herself, there were a number of individuals who worked on McGovern's Texas campaign effort who would later achieve individual notability.